hgdubbe/NerdPack-Yumad/README.md

 # All Credits go to https://github.com/damuY/NerdPack-Yumad !

-Only Retribution CR updated, the other ones won't even show up in Nerdpack.
-You might consider to download the Retribution CR file only and copy it into the original Yumad Rotation.
+Only Retribution CR updated and shown ingame.
+If you want to use this with the other Yumad Rotations, you copy /rotations/paladin/retribution.lua and core.lua into yumads directory

 Changes: